apioo/psx-data/README.md

 ## Exporter

 If you write data you can set as payload an arbitrary object.
-We use a exporter class to return the actual data representation of that object.
-By default the exporter reads also the psx/schema annotations so you can use the same model for incoming and outgoing data.
+We use an exporter class to return the actual data representation of that object.
+By default the exporter reads also the psx/schema attributes so you can use the same model for incoming and outgoing data.
 But it is also possible to use different classes.
-I.e. you could create model classes using the psx/schema annotations only for incoming data and for outgoing data you could use the JMS exporter in case you have already objects which have these annotations.
+I.e. you could create model classes using the psx/schema attributes only for incoming data and for outgoing data you could use the JMS exporter in case you have already objects which have these annotations.

 If you have another way how to extract data of an object (i.e. a toArray method which returns the available fields of the object) you can easily write a custom exporter.